GoogleCloudPlatform/community/tutorials/java-dataflow-quickstart.md

 ### Download the samples and the Apache Beam SDK for Java using the Maven command

-To write a Java Dataflow job, you first need to download the SDK from the Maven repository.
+To write a Cloud Dataflow job with Java, you first need to download the SDK from the Maven repository.

 When you run this command, Maven creates a project structure and config file